Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix F - Exploratory Analyses: Fact-Check Sharers, Left/Right-Leaning Media Sharers

-\emph{Distinguishing Fake-News Sharers from Left and Right-Leaning Media Sharers.} Even though fake-news sharers and followers of right-leaning media outlets both tend to be conservative, they have notable differences.
-Compared to sharers of right-leaning media outlets, fake-news sharers have greater exclusive followership of Republican accounts, and conservative media outlets such as Fox News (GOP: 54\% vs. 26\%, h = 0.59,p $<$ 0.001; Fox News: 48\% vs. 27\%, h = 0.43,p $<$ 0.001).
+Even though fake-news sharers and followers of right-leaning media outlets both tend to be conservative, they have notable differences.
+Compared to sharers of right-leaning media outlets, fake-news sharers have a greater exclusive followership of Republican accounts, and conservative media outlets such as Fox News.
 However, these differences are presumably largely driven by the greater social media activity of fake-news sharers as observed in the number of tweets per day and the number of status counts.
-To test the robustness of our results particularly given the large average follower count for fact-check sharers, we also test the robustness of our Hoaxy comparisons between the groups also on a subset of users with less than 10,000 followers and find similar results.
+To test the robustness of our results particularly given the large average follower count, we also test the robustness of our Hoaxy comparisons between the groups on a subset of users with less than 10,000 followers and find similar results.

-In terms of emotions, we again find negative emotions and particularly the high arousal negative emotion of anger to be elevated for fake-news sharers compared to both right and left-leaning media outlet sharers (Negative Emotions (Fake vs. Right): 2.75 vs. 1.92, d = 1.02,p $<$ 0.001; Negative Emotions (Fake vs. Left): 2.75 vs. 2.16, d = 0.72,p $<$ 0.001; Anger (Fake vs. Right): 1.21 vs. 0.68, d = 1.10,p $<$ 0.001; Anger (Fake vs. Left): 1.21 vs. 0.81, d = 0.81,p $<$ 0.001).
-Additionally, mentions of existentially based needs such as death and religion are elevated for fake-news sharers compared to left and right-leaning media outlet sharers, similar to results presented when comparing fake-news sharers to the random and the matched sample of Twitter users (Death (Fake vs. Right): 0.36 vs. 0.25, d = 0.45,p $<$ 0.001; Death (Fake vs. Left): 0.36 vs. 0.29, d = 0.32,p $<$ 0.001; Religion (Fake vs. Right): 0.75 vs. 0.27, d = 0.61,p $<$ 0.001; Religion (Fake vs. Left): 0.75 vs. 0.36, d = 0.47,p $<$ 0.001).
-Fake-news sharers are more neurotic compared to both left and right-leaning media sharers (Fake vs. Right: 0.45 vs. 0.39, d = 0.82,p $<$ 0.001, Fake vs. Left: 0.45 vs. 0.41, d = 0.54,p $<$ 0.001).
+In terms of emotions, we again find negative emotions and particularly the high arousal negative emotion of anger to be elevated for fake-news sharers compared to both right and left-leaning media outlet sharers.
+Additionally, mentions of existentially based needs such as death and religion are elevated for fake-news sharers compared to left and right-leaning media outlet sharers, similar to results presented when comparing fake-news sharers to the random and the matched sample of Twitter users.
+Fake-news sharers are more neurotic compared to both left and right-leaning media sharers.
 The results of all variables comparing fake-news sharers to the right-leaning, left-leaning, and fact-check sharers are displayed in the Tables below.